Privacy and cookies

 Where we store your personal data

-Should you subscribe to receive emails from us through our website, some data eg your name and email address might be transferred to, or stored at, locations outside the European Economic Area.
+Should you subscribe to receive emails from us through our website, your data eg your name and email address will not be transferred to, or stored at, locations outside the European Economic Area.

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee complete security of your data transmitted to this site; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.